Alternative Fuel Vehicle Technology

 Skills for Alternative Fuel Vehicle Technology/Technician Majors

-alternative fuel vehicle technology/technician majors are found most commonly in careers in which the following skills are important:
+A major in alternative fuel vehicle technology/technician prepares you for careers in which the following skill-sets are crucial:

 - Repairing - Repairing machines or systems using the needed tools.